mricon/totp-cgi/INSTALL.rst

     Provisioning CGI requires that pincodes are used, otherwise there is no way to authenticate the user that logs in to obtain the token.
-    Alternatively, use pincode support as a sort of "temporary provisioning password."
+    Alternatively, use trust_http_auth option and authenticate users on the apache level.

 Start by installing the CGI and configuration files::